Community Partner Resources

 Contribute to a specific initiative

-Your gift to Eastern Virginia Medical School is a testament that you believe in the values and mission of the school.
-The EVMS Foundation is a not-for-profit created to provide support in fulfilling the mission and the vision of the EVMS.
+Your gift to the Foundation is a testament that you believe in the values and mission of the school.
 Your generosity has a tremendous impact on our students, our faculty, our programs and our community.

 They are many payment options to fund your gift: